Why Did The Pope Refuse To Let Worshippers Kiss His Ring? 'Hygiene'

 Footage of the surprising incident went viral this week, igniting heated debate about what it meant.

-The first ten minutes of the full video, shows priests and religious officials kissing the pope's ring after a service on Monday in Loreto, Italy.
+The first 10 minutes of the full video, shows priests and religious officials kissing the pope's ring after a service on Monday in Loreto, Italy.
 But Gisotti said Francis became concerned about the unsanitary practice when long lines of lay churchgoers lined up to greet him.

 In general, he added, the pope "likes to embrace people and be embraced by people," and that he was happy to let people kiss his papal ring in small groups as he was seen doing on Wednesday.

 The papal ring is one of the most powerful symbols of the pontiff's authority.
-It is worn on the right hand, and kissing it as a sign of obedience and respect.
+It is worn on the right hand, and kissing it is a sign of obedience and respect.
 It is a tradition dating back hundreds of years.